Fragile2021/ytdlp_helper/README.md

 2025.5.6 initial release

-Win11 batch files which download MP3 and MP4 files by using yt-dlp.exe
+Win11 batch files which download MP3 and MP4 files by using yt-dlp.exe.
 Refer to a blog for more details: https://ameblo.jp/rating46/entry-12892145533.html

 1. MP3 Download